chris-hughes/fun_test_app/README.md

 - what should I be using as keys when iterating?
 - why does css suck so so much?
-- setState only worked when I set the whole thing (not just tried to update)
 - i still don't know how to test